mhpb/savvy-samples/README.md

 Before using the Savvy Merchant API, please enable the currencies you would like to accept in your merchant settings.
 You can find them under Profile -> Settings -> Merchant.

 ### **What’s new with V3?**
-* We’ve added support for ERC20 tokens - DAI and BNB are now available as accepted cryptos.
+* We’ve added support for MakerDAO's ERC20 token Dai!
 For merchants who want to avoid crypto-volatility, you can now have your customers pay in a stablecoin.
-For merchants who use Binance exchange frequently, you can have users pay in Binance coin and reap the benefits that come with holding BNB.
 * We’ve added easy testing with a testnet capability.
 This is a sandbox environment where you can try your integration before going live to ensure everything is set up and working properly.
 Check out the Testnet section for more details.
 * We’ve given merchants more control over the wallet their customer pays to with the lock_address_timeout parameter for creating a payment request.